On maximal regularity estimates for quasilinear evolution equations via the integral Bernstein method: Introduction

 where

 and

-depending on the type of result we are interested in.
+and $u_0 \in W^{1,r}(\Omega)$ for some $r \geq 1$, depending on the type of result we are interested in.
 The papers \cite{Guibe,Magliocca, PorzioDCDS} explain in detail the motivation of identifying $\ell$, defined in \eqref{growth}, as the parabolic counterpart of the linear growth exponent $\gamma=p-1$ appearing in the stationary framework.

 Since $\gamma$ is allowed to be chosen $0$, we include some new results, and recover some other known estimates by different proofs as a byproduct, for the more classical time-dependent $p$-Laplacian equation, even if we consider slightly more general diffusions (see Section \ref{sec;assres} for more details on the assumptions).\\ The first result shows that $W^{1,m}$ regularity is preserved along the (nonlinear) flow driven by the operator $\partial_t-\Delta_p$.
 More precisely, we show for $\gamma=0$ that